magickaiyang/csd-blog/website/content/2024/contiguitas.md

 Moreover, it reduces internal fragmentation of the unmovable region by differentiating types of allocations.

 For the second problem, Contiguitas focuses on unmovable pages that cannot be moved with software alone because access to such pages cannot be blocked for a migration to take place.
 At Meta, networking allocations account for 73% of unmovable pages.
 We expect unmovable pages to become an increasingly bigger problem because of new input/output (I/O) technologies such as kernel-bypass and Remote Direct Memory Access (RDMA) for networking and storage, Graphics Processing Units (GPU), and other accelerators that heavily really on unmovable pages.
-To this end, Contiguitas introduces a set of surgical hardware extensions in the last-level cache (LLC) that enable the *transparent* migration of unmovable pages while in use.
-Contiguitas's design builds off of two ideas: First, Contiguitas introduces migration mappings in the LLC, enabling hardware to redirect traffic to the appropriate cacheline of each page based on the progress of the migration.
-Second, Contiguitas relaxes the TLB shootdown operation from being synchronous and requiring acknowledgements from all victim TLBs to a local TLB invalidation that can be performed by each core independently and in a lazy manner.
-Naturally, movable page migrations can also benefit from this hardware support.

 Our experiments in Meta's production datacenters show that Contiguitas successfully confines unmovable allocations, leading to significant performance gains.
 Full-system simulations showcase the effectiveness of Contiguitas's hardware.
 We are currently in the process of upstreaming the software part of Contiguitas into Linux.